micb25/chemtools/README.md

 # chemtools
 A small collection of scripts that might be useful for theoretical chemists and other people.

+## csfs.py
+A small script that calculates the number of configuration state functions (CSFs), e.g. for CASSCF calculations.
+Usage:
+`./csfs.py`

 ## findcas.py
 A script that finds suitable AOs for active-space selection from a Molcas GUESSORB and RASSCF (experimental) output file.